oakmac/standard-clojure-style-binary/README.md

 it makes Standard Clojure Style accessible to developers who don't have (or don't want) a Node.js installation.

+> FIXME: we should include a note here that the JS version can be faster due to JIT

 [JavaScript implementation]:https://github.com/oakmac/standard-clojure-style-js

 ## Technical Approach

-This project uses a small C program that embeds the Lua 5.4 interpreter and bundles the [Standard Clojure Style Lua library], which is a line-for-line port of the JavaScript version and passes the same test suite.
+This project uses a small C program that embeds the Lua 5.5.0 interpreter and bundles the [Standard Clojure Style Lua library], which is a line-for-line port of the JavaScript version and passes the same test suite.

 Why C + Lua?

-- **Tiny binary.** Lua 5.4 compiles to ~300-400KB.
+- **Tiny binary.** Lua compiles to ~300-400KB.
 Combined with the SCS Lua source and a thin C wrapper, the total binary size should be 1-2MB.
 - **Lua was designed for embedding.** This is one of its primary use cases and the tooling is mature.